zenml-io/zenml/docs/book/mlops-stacks/data-validators/whylogs.md

     --whylabs_api_key=<YOUR-WHYLOGS-API-KEY>
 ```

-You'll have to remember to also add the `enable_whylogs` decorator to your
+You'll also need to enable whylabs logging for your custom pipeline steps if
-custom pipeline steps if you want to upload the whylogs data profiles that
+you want to upload the whylogs data profiles that they return as artifacts
-they return as artifacts to the WhyLabs platform.
-This is enabled by default
-for the standard whylog step.
+to the WhyLabs platform.
+This is enabled by default for the standard whylog step.

 ## How do you use it?